openyurtio/openyurt.io/docs/installation/manually-setup.md

 ### 3.1 Install yurt-manager

-yurt-manager should be started before joining the node via the yurtadm command, because the yurthub component on the node depends on yurt-manager to approve csr.
+yurt-manager should be installed before joining edge nodes via the yurtadm command, as it provides the controllers and webhooks required for OpenYurt features.
-So please ensure that the yurt-manager component is running on the master node or any other node that does not have a yurthub component.
+Please ensure that the yurt-manager component is running on the control plane node.

 ```bash
 helm upgrade --install yurt-manager -n kube-system openyurt/yurt-manager